 Dalton joined Watsi on May 11th, 2014.
-Five years ago, Dalton joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dalton's most recent donation supported Mary, a widowed farmer from Kenya, for fracture repair surgery.
+Seven years ago, Dalton joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dalton's most recent donation supported Slai, a 41 year old security guard from Thailand, to fund sinus surgery.